 Sonya’s concert and chamber music engagements include Orff’s Carmina Burana, Fauré’s Requiem, Haydn’s Missa Brevis: St Joannis de Deo, Handel’s Messiah, Brahms’ German Requiem, and Mahler’s 4th Symphony performed with orchestras and choruses around the country such as One World Symphony, the Greenwich Choral Society, the Bronx Orchestra, the Master Singers of Milwaukee, and the Willow Ensemble.

-Equally comfortable on the operatic stage, Ms. Headlam’s roles include Lakmé, Frasquita in Carmen, Musetta in La Bohème, Barbarina in Le Nozze di Figaro, Laurie in The Tender Land, and Lucia from Benjamin Britten's The Rape of Lucretia.
-Ms. Headlam has also been involved in contemporary opera, and has performed roles in two world premiers: Michael Sahl’s Katrina, Voices of the Lost, featured at the Tribeca New Music Festival, and a reading of Richard Thompson’s The Mask in the Mirror in an event sponsored by New York City and presented by the City University of New York.
+Equally comfortable on the operatic stage, Sonya’s roles include le Feu in L'enfant et les sortilèges, Fiordiligi in Così fan tutte, the title role in Lakmé, Frasquita in Carmen, Musetta in La Bohème, Barbarina in Le Nozze di Figaro, Laurie in The Tender Land, and Lucia from Benjamin Britten's The Rape of Lucretia.
+Greatly committed to contemporary music, Sonya regularly participates in readings of contemporary music with Helix!
+New Music Ensemble and has performed roles in two world premiers: Michael Sahl’s Katrina, Voices of the Lost, featured at the Tribeca New Music Festival, and a reading of Richard Thompson’s The Mask in the Mirror in an event sponsored by New York City and presented by the City University of New York.

-Born of Jamaican parentage, Ms. Headlam maintains close ties with the Caribbean where she has been active as a recitalist and soloist including a tour of Guadeloupe with members of the Cuban Philharmonic.
+Born of Jamaican parentage, Sonya maintains close musical ties with the Caribbean where she remains active as a recitalist and soloist, a highlight being a tour of Guadeloupe with members of the Cuban Philharmonic.